 Support for parents with disabilities

-To arrange the support you may need as a parent with disabilities, the place to start is the adult social services team in your local Health and Social Care Trust.
+To arrange the support you may need as a parent with disabilities, contact the adult social services team in your local Health and Social Care Trust.
 This is a different team to the 'children and families team'.

 Social services are not there to assume that you are unable to cope or that you will not be a good parent.
 Decisions about the support offered should focus on how to help you in your parenting role.

-It's a good idea to prepare for an assessment by making a list of the type of support you need.
-For example:
+To prepare for your assessment, it is useful to make a list of the type of support you need, for example: